IvanUkhov/blog/_posts/2021-01-25-dirichlet-process.md

 Having chosen all priors and their hyperparameters, we are ready to investigate the behavior of the entire model; see Equations (6), (7), and (9).
 In what follows, we shall limit the number of mixture components to 25; that is, $$m = 25$$.
-Furthermore, we shall perform 2000 Gibbs iterations and discard the first half as a warm-up period.
+Furthermore, we shall perform 10000 Gibbs iterations and discard the first 1000 as a warm-up period.
 As before, we start without conditioning on the data to observe draws from the prior itself.
 The following figure shows two sample
 draws: